 4 Pillars still standing

-In the center of the building, in the garden, there was a large water tank.
+In the center of the building, there was a large water tank in the garden.

-The garden was surrounded by a colonnade of 100 columns made of Phrygian marble (pavonazzetto), which had a pink hue with cyan veins.
+The garden was surrounded by a colonnade of 100 columns made of Phrygian marble (pavonazzetto), with a pink hue with cyan veins.

 A digital Reproduction model of the bibliostasio inside the Library of Hadrian.